diogommartins/unirio-js-api/README.md

 * @param {string[]} [fields] - Array with de desired return fields.
 Empty list or None will return all
 * @param {API~getCallback} callback - A callback to be performed after the response/error

 ## To do

+* Improve test coverage
-* Implement the other methods
+* Implement caching integration
+* Callbacks documentation